-Unfortunately, most people jump into making cool videos they think viewers would love.
+Unfortunately, most people jump into making cool videos without finding out what viewers want.
 That’s the worst thing you can do.

-Here are the exact steps I follow to find what my target audience Wants to Watch on YouTube:
+Here are the exact steps I follow to do my YouTube keyword research and find what my target audience wants to watch on YouTube:

 1. Check if the topic / keyword is used by people on YouTube using Auto Suggest

 Just like Google, YouTube keeps track of what people type in the search box.
 As you start typing, it suggests the most popular keywords on YouTube related to what you are typing.

 The YouTube auto suggest is a great place to start looking for keywords people are using to search.
 You start by typing the first few characters or words related to your product, service or topic.

 For example, as I type “YouTube m”, it suggests a list of related keywords.
 You can see YouTube marketing at number 4.

 The list tells me that people are searching for YouTube marketing keyword on YouTube but its search volume is less than YouTube movies, music and money.